XIN-Solutions/xinmods-js/README.md

 Use the library simply by including it into your `package.json`.

-To connect to your Hippo REST layer create a `HippoConnection` object like this, simply input the correct URL at which the tomcat context lives, and a user that is either `admin` or member of the `restuser` group:
+To connect to your Hippo REST layer create a `BloomreachConnection` object like this, simply input the correct URL at which the tomcat context lives, and a user that is either `admin` or member of the `restuser` group: